night-commit/php-http/README.md

 $request = new Request;

 /**
- * return an array of the uploaded files data
+ * return an array of the uploaded file data
  */
 $request->files();